Artist

 How much does Elvis Presley make in a year?

-Elvis Presley is modeled at $4.4M-$17M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Elvis Presley is estimated at $4.4M-$17M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Elvis Presley still make money?